 10. There are three official languages spoken in Brussels – French, Dutch, and a small amount of German.
 French is the most widely spoken in the city, being the first language of around 80% of the population.

 11. The humble potato chip originated here.
 Now misleadingly called french fries, people first began frying potatoes in Belgium in the late 1600s.
 Today, there are fries on the menu at nearly all Brussels restaurants, and there’s even a fry museum!
-Some people (mostly students) swear by the local dish called “mitraillette” – a fry sandwich.
+Some people (mostly students) swear by the local dish called “mitraillette” – a sandwich with fries.

 12. Audrey Hepburn was born in Brussels on May 4th, 1929.